JumpstartLab/spree-training/creating_a_theme_system.md

 * While creating the extension remember that we have additional routing information that needs to be transfered into the extension along with all the source code.

+### Conclusion

+We were able to add an entirely new configuration menu with its new route, controller and associated actions.
+We leveraged the existing preferences data structure to allow us the ability to generate a theme system which would now allow an admin to configure the look of the site through their admin interface.